-We have already spoken in previous articles about oxygen reactive species and their harmful potential.
-These molecules can cause damage to DNA, proteins and lipids, and can affect the most different cells and tissues of the horse.
+We have already discussed reactive oxygen species and their harmful potential in previous articles.
+These molecules can cause damage to DNA, proteins and lipids, and can affect a wide range of cells and tissues in horses.

 READ RELATED ARTICLES